As we look back on our History all we can think of is how God has been faithful. He was faithful in the past, and he will be faithful in the future.

 It did not take long before the group sponsored weeknight meetings with special speakers.
 These meetings, held during the summers of 1928 to 1933, were conducted in tents, the first located on property on Lafayette Avenue where the Louis Bay II Library now stands.
 As time passed the group became more and more connected and decided that the area did need another church that would reach out to the people in the Hawthorne community so on Thanksgiving Day, 1930, there was the dedication of a church building on Lafayette Avenue, a few doors up the street from the Fire Hall.
 The Hawthorne Gospel Mission as it was originally known became the Hawthorne Gospel Church in 1932.

 Over the next couple years the small congregation grew and on March 7, 1934, Herrmann G. Braunlin, who would serve from the beginning as the leader while working as a businessman in New York City, was invited by the board of the congregation to serve as their first full-time pastor.
-That summer, the rustic Summer Pavilion adjacent to the church on Lafayette Avenue was finished, and was used from that point on for Summer Bible Conference meetings.
+That summer, the rustic Summer Pavilion adjacent to the church on Lafayette Avenue was finished and was used from that point on for Summer Bible Conference meetings.

 A site for the burgeoning flock of believers was found in 1953 on 15 acres on Route 208, then unpaved.
 Five years after purchasing this land, the Summer Pavilion, the first building on the property, was built for Summer Bible Conference meetings.
 Church services continued in the Lafayette Avenue building through 1960.
 The Villa Como property, adjacent to the other Route 208 property, was purchased in 1960, and the Villa Como building was renovated and used for the Hawthorne Bible House, a Christian bookstore sponsored by the church.
 The total acreage on Route 208 then became 22 acres.

-Additional buildings were constructed as the needs became apparent: Christian Education Building (1961), Missionary Home (1963), Education Building (1964), Parsonage (1969), a new Bible House on the site of the old Villa Como building (1972), the new church sanctuary (1978), the Youth Ministries Center (1986) as well as addition to these existing structures.
+As the Christian Academy, Day Camp, and other ministries grew additional buildings were constructed as the needs became apparent: Christian Education Building (1961), Missionary Home (1963), Education Building (1964), Parsonage (1969), a new Bible House on the site of the old Villa Como building (1972), the new church sanctuary (1978), the Youth Ministries Center (1986) as well as addition to these existing structures.
 Parking lots, ball fields and a pool for the use of the congregation have been added.